May 30, 2019

 Starting with the 2020 filing, electronic submission is available using the EFAST filing system.

-For a Solo 401(k), the Form 5500-EZ is probably sufficient.
+For a Solo 401(k), Form 5500-EZ is probably sufficient.
 If, on the other hand, your retirement plan is a Defined Benefit Plan, you will need an additional schedule (Schedule SB or MB), which requires an Enrolled Actuary.

-First, you will need to enter the appropriate Plan Year beginning in 2020.
+First, you will need to enter the appropriate Plan Year beginning in 2023.
 This section is easy to miss, so don’t forget to populate the dates.
 Most likely, you have a calendar Plan Year.
-If that’s the case, you would enter “01/01/2020” in the beginning section and “12/31/2020” in the ending section.
+If that’s the case, you would enter “01/01/2023” in the beginning section and “12/31/2023” in the ending section.

 Line A: Check any of the boxes that apply: